Me Against the Music: Critical response

 Larry Flick from The Advocate denounced the track as an "'Into the Groove' redux".
 He added that the song "propels the listener into Spears' collaborations with heavy-hitting producers.
 There's nary a hint of her pristine pop past on Kelly's hip-grinding 'Outrageous' or Perry's 'Girls & Boys'.
 Instead Spears swims through dark, often hip-hop hued waters with occasional forays into minor keyed electro dance terrain."
 Ali Fenwick of The Johns Hopkins News-Letter said, "Despite bringing out the big guns in a duet with Madonna, 'Me Against The Music' is not danceable, the measure of success in any pop tune."
 Linda McGee of RTÉ.ie commented that although much of the content of In the Zone is "catchy", "it is hard to see any potential singles impressing as much as 'Me Against The Music'."
 Kelefa Sanneh of The New York Times deemed it as "an odd, overstuffed track, not so much a song as a series of party chants".
 Mim Udovitch of Blender called it "lackluster".
 While ranking Madonna's singles in honor of her 60th birthday, The Guardians Jude Rogers placed the song at number 71, writing that "[Madonna] is usually better when she's striding alone.
 This duet with Britney is all raunch and no solid roots".
+In 2023, Billboards staff placed "Me Against the Music" at the 19th position on their 'The 100 Greatest Songs of 2003' list.